ry-li/google-maps-timeline-heatmap/README.md

 # Google Maps Timeline Heatmap Visualizer

-Open-Source Google Maps Timeline heatmap visualization tool
+An open-source Google Maps Timeline heatmap visualization tool on HTML with options to customize various visualization parameters.

 | File | About |
 | --- | --- |